Bhumika3005/Personalized-Learning-Recommendation-System/README.md

 The framework also incorporates learner feedback analysis to improve recommendation relevance and recommendation refinement over time.

-Experimental observations demonstrate that the proposed system improves learner engagement, recommendation accuracy, contextual understanding, and adaptive learning support compared to traditional systems. **[Paper 2][Paper 3]**
+Experimental observations demonstrate that the proposed system improves learner engagement, recommendation accuracy, contextual understanding, and adaptive learning support compared to traditional systems. **[2][3]**

 The proposed AI-driven framework provides a scalable and intelligent solution for next-generation educational recommendation platforms. **[1][2][3]**